isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-lizards-mate/index.md

 ##  How Are Lizards Reproduction Organs Specialized for Mating in Lizards.

 Lizards, unlike human beings, have special reproduction/sexual organs.
 The male have hemipenis (plural hemipenes) or penis (tubular) that is used during copulation (sexual intercourse).
-These organs are sac
-- like and lack erectile tissues as in human being or other animals.
+These organs are sac-like and lack erectile tissues as in human being or other animals.

 The testicles and the hemipenes in male lizards are stored inverted inside the body at the back of the tail and are only used during copulation (they are not used for urination or egestion).

 The testicles of male lizards enlarge during the breeding season (you may notice the bulge part at the back of the lizards tail).
 The female lizard has two oviducts, which join to form the cloaca (a special type of female organ).
-The cloaca is a multi
-- purpose organ in female lizards as it is used during mating, egestion and urination too.
+The cloaca is a multi-purpose organ in female lizards as it is used during mating, egestion and urination too.

 During mating, the male lizard connects and pours into the cloaca of the female lizard from where the sperms swim to the uterus and up the oviduct to fertilize the ova.
 The uterus of the female lizards (especially the viviparous lizards those that give birth) has large volume that help carry many eggs/baby lizards.
 During mating, the cloaca stops completely its other functions i. e. urination and egestion.